 The join() method appends all the tuple elements and creates a string from tuple elements.

-Python For Loop to iterate over the elements of the tuple and append them to a String.
+Python for loop to iterate over the tuple’s elements and append them to a String.
 To convert a tuple to a string, take a tuple and empty string and use the for loop to append one by one element to a string.

 tup = ('G', 'R', 'O', 'G', 'U') # empty string str = '' for item in tup: str = str + item print(str)

 This approach is not recommended because it takes an iteration, which is time-consuming.
 If you have big data and then this approach is not feasible.

 The functools.reduce() function is used to apply a specific function passed in its argument to all of the list elements mentioned in the sequence passed along.
 First, we need to import functools and operator modules.